sonatype-nexus-community/nexus-repository-p2/README.md

 This will cause the plugin to be loaded and started with each startup of Nexus Repository.

 ## The Fine Print
-Starting from version 3.21+ the `p2` plugin is supported by Sonatype, but still is a contribution of ours to the open source community (read: you!)
+Starting from version 3.21 the `p2` plugin is supported by Sonatype, but still is a contribution of ours to the open source community (read: you!).

 Remember: